Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Experimental Comparison between Faster R-CNN , YOLOv3, and YOLOv4

-When analyzing the results, it appears that both YOLOv3 and Faster R-CNN gave a much better AP on PSU dataset than on Stanford dataset (Figure \ref{fig:Average_AP}).
-This is mainly due to the fact that, contrary to the PSU dataset, the characteristics of the Stanford dataset differ largely between the training and testing images, as detailed in IV.A.
-This is the well known problem of domain adaptation in machine learning (see section II).
-The Stanford dataset contains 20 times more car instances than the PSU dataset (Tables \ref{tab:StanfordDataset} and \ref{tab:PSUDataset}), whereas the performance of Faster R-CNN and YOLOv3 was respectively 4 and 7 times better on the PSU dataset, in terms of AP.
-This highlights the fact that the clarity of the features, the quality of annotation, and the representativity of the learning dataset are more important than the actual size of the dataset.
-Figure \ref{fig:Precision_and_Recall} confirms this observation and shows that both precision and recall are significantly lower on the Stanford dataset.
-However, Figure \ref{fig:FP_TP_FN} shows that the number of false negatives (non-detected cars) is much higher than the number of false positives on the Stanford dataset (3 times higher for Faster R-CNN, and 42 times higher for YOLOv3), and also much higher than the number of true positives, which indicates that most cars go undetected in the Stanford dataset, most probably due to the different size and aspect ratio of cars in the testing images, compared to the training images.
-Even though both algorithms performed poorly on the Stanford dataset as compared to PSU dataset, with less than 20\% of AP, there is still a statistically significant difference between Faster R-CNN and YOLOv3 on this dataset.
-In fact, a T-test between the two sets of AP values of the two algorithms (for different IoU and score thresholds) yielded a p-value of 0.0020, which means that the null hypothesis (equality of the means of the two sets of AP values) can be rejected with a confidence of 99.8\%.
+When analyzing the results, it appears that {all three tested algorithms} gave a much better AP on the PSU dataset than on the Stanford dataset (Figure~\ref{fig:Average_AP}).
+This is mainly due to the fact that, contrary to the PSU dataset, the characteristics of the Stanford dataset differ largely between the training and testing images, as detailed in IV.A .
+This is the well known problem of domain adaptation in machine learning~\cite{Benjdira2019Segmentation}.
+The Stanford dataset contains 20~times more car instances than the PSU dataset (Tables \ref{tab:Stanford_and_PSU_Datasets}), whereas the performance of Faster R-CNN, YOLOv3{, and YOLOv4 algorithms} was respectively four, seven, and five times better on the PSU dataset, in terms of AP.
+This highlights the fact that the clarity of the features, the quality of annotation{, and the representativity of the learning dataset are more important than the actual size of the dataset. }